 Corn for a Cause is is a nonprofit located in Western Iowa just a few miles off of Interstate 80.

-Erin is an Associate Provost for Campus Equity and Inclusion at Drake University.
+Erin is the Associate Dean for Academic Affairs at Drake University Law School.
+Prior to this role, Erin was the Associate Provost for Campus Equity and Inclusion at Drake University.
 Erin is a lawyer and loves a good project.

 Meet our amazing board members: